Primordial non-Gaussianity from the Effects of the Standard Model Higgs during Reheating after Inflation: Constraints on Temperature Anisotropies

-{\it Assumptions \& Parameter Dependence.}---Given the constraints derived using the NG signal of Higgs-modulated reheating, it is natural to ask whether the specific choice of the Higgs PDF in Eq.~\eqref{eq:PDFi} is crucial.
-We repeated the computation by substituting Eq.~\eqref{eq:PDFi} with a Gaussian PDF of the same variance and found that a Gaussian initial PDF results in $\mathcal{O}(1)$ higher skewness, all other parameters being equal.
+Given the constraints derived using the NG signal of Higgs-modulated reheating, it is natural to ask whether the specific choice of the Higgs PDF in Eq.~\eqref{eq:PDFi} is crucial.
+We repeated the computation by substituting Eq.~\eqref{eq:PDFi} by a Gaussian PDF with the same variance.
+The dashed lines in Fig.~\ref{fig:SH} show the corresponding results.
+In fact, a Gaussian initial PDF results in slightly higher skewness than the PDF given by Eq.~\eqref{eq:PDFi}, all other parameters being equal.
 Eq.~\eqref{eq:decayrate} shows that $\Gamma ^i _{\phi}$ is a non-linear function of $h^i$, which is the main contributor to the skewness $\mathcal{S}_{\rm H}$.
-Hence Eq.~\eqref{eq:SH} is robust, up to small corrections, for initial PDFs that differ in shape but have the same variance.
+Hence, Eq.~\eqref{eq:SH} is robust, up to small corrections, for initial PDFs that differ in shape but have the same variance.

 The PDF in Eq.~\eqref{eq:PDFi} has been derived under the assumption of a pure de-Sitter space, which is only approximately true during inflation.
 A more realistic PDF for a light spectator field could depend on the exact inflationary evolution, even resulting in much larger field displacements than what found from Eq.~\eqref{eq:PDFi}~\cite{Hardwick:2017fjo}.
 Furthermore, the stochastic evolution of the Higgs field during inflation is closer to a four-dimensional random walk than a one-dimensional one, and as a result larger field values are expected~\cite{Adshead:2020ijf}.
 Taking the exact spectator evolution of the Higgs doublet into account would lead to tighter constraints for wide classes of inflationary models.
 Since our current paper attempts to provide a generic, conservative, and model-independent picture, we leave this analysis for future work.